makersacademy/takeaway-challenge/README.md

 The application allows a user to build a take away restaurant and add dishes to its menu and control the incoming orders.

 A customer will be given a list of available dishes and the restaurant is able to take orders and add dishes to its order.
-The customer will be able get an order status and make sure everything is correct according to the order.
-The customer will be given an overview of the order and the total of the order.
-Further the customer will be sent a text message confirming the order and time of delivery which will be 1 hour after the order has been placed.
+The customer will be able get an order status with an overview of the selected dishes and the total cost of the order.
+At the checkout the customer will be sent a text message confirming the order and time of delivery which will be 1 hour after the order has been placed.

 The application has an integrated text message confirmation system that uses the Twilio API.